jaythad13/Mathematikezettelkasten/Algebraic Geometry --- math-176/notes/Diophantine equations.md

 A Diophantine equation refers to seeking integers $a, b, c$ with $f(a, b, c) = 0$ for some polynomial $f$ with integer coefficients.

 Since we don't really think of the integer point, $(a, b, c)$, but rather the integer points upto scaling, $(a : b : c)$, we want to consider the case where the polynomial doesn't really care about the scaling.
-That is, we want to focus on homogenous polynomials —
+That is, we want to focus on homogenous polynomials.

 ##### _definition:_ homogenous polynomial

 A homogenous polynomial of degree $e$ ($e \in \mathbb{N}$) is a polynomial $f$ such that $f(\lambda x_{1}, \dots, \lambda x_{n}) = \lambda^e f(x_{1}, \dots, x_{n})$ for any scalar $\lambda$.

-Note that these homogenous polynomials obviously preserve roots under scaling.
+Note that these homogenous polynomials preserve roots under scaling.
 This also formalises what we've been doing by considering rational solutions $(x, y)$ instead of integer solutions $(a, b, c)$ — just choose $\lambda = 1 / c$ for $c \neq 0$.
-That is, it is sufficient to consider $g(x, y) = f(x, y, 1)$.
+Then, it is sufficient to consider $g(x, y) = f(x, y, 1)$ along with the special case $f(x, y, 0)$.

 ### Heron triangles

-One good example for why we might care about Diophantine equations is that of Heron triangles.
+One good example of a Diophantine equation is that of Heron triangles.
 Heron's formula tells us that we can get the area of a triangle just by knowing the lengths of its sides.
-Specifically

 ##### _theorem:_ Heron's formula